 Add a domain or domain alias

 Add your domain either as a domain alias for your primary domain, or as a separate secondary domain.
 Which should I choose?

 Add a domain to your Google account

 Sign in to your Google Admin console.

 - Click Add/remove domains > Add a domain or a domain alias.

 - Choose how to add the domain: Which should I choose?

 - Enter the name of the domain you want to add.

 You must own the domain name, and it can't be registered with any other Google account.

 - Click Continue and verify domain ownership.

 If the domain name is already registered with another Google account, an error message appears.
 To add the domain to this account you must remove it from the other account.

 - Click Verify and continue to setup email delivery.

 - Update the domain's MX records to route mail to Google's mail servers.

 Do this only if you want users to receive mail for this domain in their Gmail inboxes.

 - Click I have completed these steps.

 View the status of your domain verification on the Domains page in your Admin console.
 Immediately after you complete the steps above, the status should read "Updating."
 When your ownership is verified, the status becomes "Active."
-For domain aliases, it can take up to 24 hours after verification for all users to receive their alias email addresses.
+The total transition time depends on the number of users and the load of the system.
+For domains with a large number of users, it can take more than 24 hours after verification for all users to receive their alias email addresses.